The London Institute of Banking & Finance

 Certificate for Documentary Credit Specialists (CDCS®)

-The CDCS designation will remain valid for 3 years following passing the exam or renewal by recertification.
-To retain the CDCS designation after this period, holders are required to either: participate in the recertification programme or re-take and pass the CDCS examination.
-Successful recertification or re-passing of the exam will ensure continued inclusion in the international CDCS registry.
+After passing the CDCS exam, or renewal by recertification, the CDCS designation remains valid for 3 years.* To keep the designation after this period, holders are required to, either: complete the recertification programme or re-pass the CDCS exam.
+Successful recertification or re-passing of the exam means continued inclusion in the international CDCS registry.

-The Recertification programme is completed by carrying out Continuing Professional Development (CPD) / Personal Development Units (PDUs) during the 3 year cycle.
-The CPD needs to meet the requirements set out in our Recertification Guide.
-Successful recertification allows you to use the CDCS designation for a further cycle.
+The programme is completed by carrying out Continuing Professional Development (CPD) / PDUs during the 3 year cycle.
+The CPD must meet the requirements in our Recertification guide.
+Our COVID-19 arrangements are included in this April 2020 version.

-We formally reward those who recertify on a continual basis, with the new designation of CDCS Advocate.
-This is in recognition of the commitment shown to continuing their professional knowledge in the area of International Trade Finance.
-You do not need to apply for the CDCS Advocate status as this designation is automatically presented 5 recertification cycles have been completed.
-The reward includes: an extension of the recertification period to 6 years instead of 3; invitation to our Graduation Ceremony; pin badge and CDCS Advocate certificate.
+We reward those who recertify on a continual basis, with the CDCS Advocate designation.
+This recognises the commitment shown to Trade Finance related CPD.
+You don’t need to apply for CDCS Advocate status as it’s automatically presented when 5 recertification cycles have been completed.
+The reward includes: extending the recertification period to 6* years; an invite to receive your award at our Graduation Ceremony; pin badge and special certificate.